Generalized chip firing and critical groups of arithmetical structures on trees: Arithmetical structures on trees with prescribed critical groups

 In order to provide a way of constructing arithmetical structures on trees with prescribed critical groups, we must understand critical groups of arithmetical structures on starlike trees.
-In this section, we show that the procedure for computing critical groups of arithmetical structures on star graphs given in \cite[Theorem~1]{A24} generalizes to starlike trees.
-Part of the proof is very similar to that in~\cite{A24}, so we omit those details that would be identical to that proof and point out when this is the case.
-We begin with a few lemmas.
-Below, blank spaces in matrices represent entries that are $0$.
+The next theorem follows immediately from \cite[Theorem~2.1]{L92} and shows how to compute the critical group of an arithmetical structure on a starlike graph.
+Before becoming aware of~\cite{L92}, we previously proved a special case of this result in \cite[Theorem~1]{A24}; the techniques used there can also be extended to prove this result.